nitikshh/player/README.md

 # player
-Tbisnis vide player like youtube
+This is the video player like youtube